Half-Guinea-Press/zymurgical-oubliette/docs/group-n/people/Kekera.md

 -   <img src="https://half-guinea-press.github.io/zymurgical-oubliette/images/Kekera.jpg" alt="" style="width:100%">

--   Kekera Kera Totem Warrior with the Green Spears
+-   Totem Warrior with the Green Spears

     ---

-        Totem Warrior with the Green Spears
     - Member of Pact of the Green Spears
     - Associated with ?

 </div>